guikarai/PERA/data-collection.md

 * **SMF 113**
 * **SMF 119** (if running z/OS 2.3)

+Sample JCL to terse and send SMF records to our FTP server are also provided in this document.
 We expect to have SMF 7x and SMF 113 (if collected) for all partitions of all machines.
+See detailed guidelines in SMF data collection chapter.

-Before sending any data to our ftp server, you will need to contact us to receive a user and a password for this server.
+**Important note:** Before sending any data to our ftp server, you will need to contact us to receive a user and a password for this server.

 ## 1. Mandatory SMF Data

-A standard PERA assessment analyzes the hardware, z/OS, ICSF and z/OS configurations.
+A standard Crypto assessment analyzes the hardware, z/OS, ICSF and z/OS configurations.
 SMF records for 2 to 3 days representing a period of significant activity.
 You can send all the SMF records type, and we will sort them in IBM Client Center, or limit the records to:

 * **RMF records:** 70-79
 * **Batch analysis:** 30
 * **DFSMS:** 42